 Coping With Losing a Loved One to Cancer

-- Whether it’s a spouse, a family member or a friend, grief is inevitable — and essential — when you’re forced to say goodbye to a loved one, especially if you’re losing that person to cancer, like in Gaga’s situation.
+- Whether it is a spouse, a family member or a friend, grief is inevitable — and essential — when you’re forced to say goodbye to a loved one, especially if you’re losing that person to cancer.

 Coping With Losing a Loved One to Cancer

-Whether it’s a spouse, a family member or a friend, grief is inevitable — and essential — when you’re forced to say goodbye to a loved one, especially if you’re losing that person to cancer, like in Lady Gaga’s situation.
+Whether it is a spouse, a family member or a friend, grief is inevitable — and essential — when you’re forced to say goodbye to a loved one, especially if you’re losing that person to cancer.

 There’s no one way to cope, but, in a previous interview with SurvivorNet, widower Doug Wendt shared his thoughts on the grieving process after losing his wife to ovarian cancer.

-While Gaga wasn’t Durham’s caregiver during her final weeks, the feelings Wendt described can surely be felt by anyone who has lost a dear friend.
+While it is unknown who was Traci Braxton’s caregiver during her final weeks (most likely her husband Kevin Surratt), the feelings Wendt describes can surely be felt by anyone who has lost sometime to cancer, including Toni Braxton losing her sister.

 Camila Legaspi, in a previous interview with SurvivorNet, shared her own advice on grief after her mother died of breast cancer.
 For her, therapy made all the difference.